eth-educators/eth-docker/README.md

 Make sure you're in the project directory, `cd ~/eth2-docker` by default.

-Edit the `.env` file to set the number of validators you wish to run.
+Edit the `.env` file to set the number of validators you wish to create.
 The default is just one (1) validator.
+> A validator is synonymous to one 32 Ethereum stake.
+Multiple validators
+> can be imported to a single validator client.

 This command will get you ready to deposit eth:<br />
 `sudo docker-compose run --rm deposit-cli`

 The created files will be in the directory `.eth2/validator_keys` in this project.
+> eth2.0-deposit-cli shows you a different directory, that's because it has a view
+> from inside the container.

 This is also where you'd place your own keystore files if you already have some for import.

 ### You brought your own keys

 They go into `.eth2/validator_keys` in this project directory, not directly under `$HOME`.

-## Step 5: Create a validator wallet by importing validator keys
+## Step 5: Create a validator client wallet by importing validator keys

 **Warning** Import your validator key(s) to only *one* client.